Rengasther-BrN/aula_jquery_ajax/README.md

 <h1>Course DIO</h1>

-<p>The project does a search for the zip code and returns all the characters of the address
+<p>The project does a search for the zip code and returns all the datas of the address
 </p>

 ### Features: